ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

    #.
 Make a subdirectory :file:`{cause_name}/` in the folder
       :file:`gbd2017/causes/` , where :file:`{cause_name}` is replaced with the
-      (potentially shortened) name of the cause you are modeling.
+      (potentially shortened) name of the cause you are modeling, such as :file:`measles/` or :file:`neonatal_encephalopathy/`.
 This subdirectory is where you will put all the files for your cause model documentation, including this document, image files, .csv files, etc.